Systemmanic/docker-compose-maven-plugin/README.md

 Maven plugin for running basic `docker-compose` commands with Maven.

 This can be used as part of the Maven lifecycle or as a utility to bring `docker-compose` commands to your Maven toolkit.

+This plugin is designed to be light, fast and with minimum dependencies (only those required by Maven).

 ## Usage
 ### Goals